How to conduct a Health and Safety Audit

 - The SafetyWallet auditor will also interview relevant key personnel and confidentially discuss OHS aspects relevant to their roles and responsibilities.

-- As soon as the audit is concluded, the SafetyWallet auditor will present the audit report to the SafetyWallet member management team, highlighting the strengths and areas for improvement within the OHS programme of the member.
+- As soon as the audit is concluded, the SafetyWallet auditor will present the audit report to the SafetyWallet member management team, highlighting the strengths and areas for improvement within the OHS program of the member.

 - Lastly, there will also be observations and recommendations made by the SafetyWallet auditor as well as action planning for consideration.